txt/seng18/doc/review1.md

 6. Give an example application where the waterfall model might be suitable for.
 7. What are the major disadvantages of the waterfall model?
 8. Describe the agile model.
+9. What are some examples of agile practices?
-9. What are its key differences compared to waterfall model?
+10. What are its key differences compared to waterfall model?
-10. What are some potential disadvantes of agile?
+11. What are some potential disadvantes of agile?
-11. Describe DevOps?
+12. Describe DevOps?
 Why is it called DevOps?
-12. What is YAGNI?
+13. What is YAGNI?
 What is it about?
 Give 1 example.
-13. Mention 3 rules tom improve test effectiveness.
+14. Mention 3 rules tom improve test effectiveness.
-14. What are some of examples of declarative and procedural languages?
+15. What are some of examples of declarative and procedural languages?
-15. Prolog Example:
+16. Prolog Example:
     - What is the length of this list: [a|b,c,d,e].